Subh231004/MeroKhabar/README.md

-# MeroKhabar
+# 📰 MeroKhabar - News Portal

-MeroKhabar is a modern **news portal** web application that delivers the latest news articles across various categories.
-Built using **React.js** for the frontend and **Node.js with Express.js** for the backend, it provides a seamless user experience for browsing and reading news articles.
+MeroKhabar is a **full-stack news portal** that provides users with the latest news across multiple categories.
+Built with **React.js** for the frontend and **Node.js with Express.js** for the backend, it ensures a smooth and dynamic experience for browsing and reading news articles.

+## 🚀 Features

+- ✅ **Dynamic News Feed** - Fetches and displays news articles categorized for easy navigation.
+- ✅ **Category-Based Filtering** - View articles based on topics of interest.
+- ✅ **Detailed Article Page** - Read full articles in an intuitive interface.
+- ✅ **Responsive UI** - Optimized for both desktop and mobile devices.
+- ✅ **Fast Performance** - React-based frontend with efficient state management.
+- ✅ **REST API Integration** - Fetches articles from the Express.js backend.

 ---

-## 📌 Features

-- 📰 **Dynamic News Feed** – Fetches and displays news articles across multiple categories.
-- 🔍 **Category Filtering** – Allows users to browse articles based on specific topics.
-- 📝 **Detailed Article Pages** – Provides an in-depth reading experience.
-- 🎨 **Responsive Design** – Fully optimized for mobile and desktop devices.
-- ⚡ **Fast and Lightweight** – Uses React for efficient rendering and state management.
-- 🌐 **REST API Integration** – Connects the frontend with an Express.js backend.

----

-## 📂 Project Structure
+## 🏗️ Project Structure

 ```
-news-portal/
+MeroKhabar/
 ├── client/             # Frontend (React.js)
 │   ├── public/         # Static assets
 │   ├── src/            # Source code